 San Carlos, Sonora

 Miles of sandy beaches… clear, warm waters… excellent diving… and a large expat community.
-These are what come to mind when I recall San Carlos.
+These are the things that come to mind when I recall San Carlos.

 San Carlos is a popular drive-to destination for people in the western United States and Canada.
 It’s as far south as you can go in western Mexico without having to get a vehicle permit.
-I first traveled to San Carlos from Álamos, on the recommendation of our realtor there who pointed out that some Álamos residents also own second homes in San Carlos.
+I first traveled to San Carlos from Álamos on the recommendation of our real estate agent there who pointed out that some Álamos residents also own second homes in San Carlos.

-The city was born as a well-planned tourist destination in the mid-1950s… it had formerly been three large ranches.
-As such, you won’t find a colonial historic center in San Carlos… but you won’t find the poverty or run-down neighborhoods that you might expect in a real city either.
+The city was born as a well-planned tourist destination in the mid-1950s.
+Before this time, it had been three large ranches.
+This means San Carlos has no colonial historic center… but neither does it have the poverty or run-down neighborhoods that you might expect in a real city.

 The town has a positive, upbeat atmosphere, bolstered by the abundance of cheerful cafés, bars, shops, and restaurants.
 Most venues cater to the American and Canadian residents, so you’ll see plenty of burger joints along with a good selection of seafood restaurants.

 Sandy beaches highlight the entire area, bordering warm, calm waters.
-The city sits at the top of a giant cove, and the San Carlos coastline actually runs east and west, rather than north and south.
+The city sits at the top of a giant cove, and the San Carlos coastline actually runs east to west, rather than north to south.
 In town, the 1.5 miles (2 kms) of beaches are mostly behind oceanfront homes and buildings.
-But as soon as you leave town heading down the coast, you’ll encounter over 3 miles (4.9 kms) of beautiful, uninterrupted beach.
+But as soon as you leave town and head down the coast, you encounter over 3 miles (4.9 kms) of beautiful, uninterrupted beach.
 Heading north, it’s just as beautiful.

 San Carlos is a noted diving destination, with visibilities commonly in excess of 100 feet (31 meters) and sometimes over 200 feet (61 meters).
 It’s also a sportfishing destination and a good place for boaters, with two good marinas.

 - San Carlos is a planned city that came into being fairly recently.
-So you won’t have the feel of Mexican heritage that you see in most Mexican cities.
-You will, however, see many homes in the colonial style.
+It doesn’t have the feel of Mexican heritage that you find in most Mexican cities… though many homes have been built in the colonial style.

 - It’s an easy drive from the U.S. border, with no vehicle permit required.
-Like Puerto Peñasco, San Carlos lies in Sonora’s “free zone,” which enjoys reduced customs requirements.
+Like Puerto Peñasco, San Carlos lies in Sonora’s “free zone” and also enjoys reduced customs requirements.

-- It’s a noted diving location, with good diving facilities.
+- It’s a noted dive location, with good diving facilities.